rapPayne/AngularLabs/solutions/README.md

 We **strongly** encourage you to wrestle with the exercises and try things out before looking up the answers in this section.

 ## To run a solution
 Each lab can be run without copying any files.
-Just open a bash shell, cd to the lab solution folder and type in
+Just open a command window, cd to the lab solution folder and type in
 ```
 npm install
 npm start